RolandDreger/InDesign-Styles-Colors-and-Fonts/readme.md

 4. Search in the unpacked files e.g. for the name of the style

 ## Contribute
-If something is missing, please tell me.
+If something is missing, please let me know.